 So the venue itself is very swish.
 But the Fondation Vincent van Gogh doesn't have its own collection, let alone any actual paintings by the man whose name it bears.
 In fact, no museum in Arles possesses a single piece by van Gogh.

 So, to compensate, the Fondation's Artistic Director, Bice Curiger, has developed a canny two-pronged policy: to host temporary loans of pieces by van Gogh and to devise exhibitions around contemporary artists inspired by him.

 In the summer, the spotlight is firmly on the master's own work.
 In previous years these shows have been mounted on the themes Couleurs du nord, couleurs du sud (Colours of the North, Colours of the South) (2014), van Gogh's drawings (2015) and van Gogh in Provence (2016).
 They attract thousands of visitors.

-From April 2017 it will be replaced by L'Entrée dans une carrière (Entrance to a Quarry), pictured, which he also painted in 1889 in the Alpilles countryside near Saint Paul de Mausole.
+This year it is L'Entrée dans une carrière (Entrance to a Quarry), pictured, which he also painted in 1889 in the Alpilles countryside near Saint Paul de Mausole.

 Here's what the Fondation says about Entrance to a Quarry: "He [van Gogh] tirelessly paints and draws new Provençal motifs: cypress trees, olive groves and hills.

 "The low Alpilles range rising behind the hospital buildings provides Vincent with an opportunity to paint the rugged massif as well as the quarry located nearby."

 Museums worldwide are massively reluctant to loan out van Gogh's work.
 It's a sign of how respected the Fondation has quickly become that it has been able to secure such loans and to stage some very ambitious shows.